The Ultimate New England Fall Road Trip Itinerary (6 States)

 Today is the home stretch back to Boston, Massachusetts.
 Are you ready to be done or sad that your road trip is coming to an end?
 Two weeks is a long time to be in a car, but if you followed this Itinerary, then I know you had a fantastic time!

 Your drive back to Boston will take you about 2 hours.
+Remember to top off your rental car before you return it!

 Spend your last night in Boston seeing the things you didn’t get to see when you arrived.
 Or if you decided to tack sightseeing in Boston onto the end of your road trip, scroll all the way back to days one and two of the itinerary for the list of must-sees and do ‘s of Boston.

-I found New England’s weather to be finicky!
 I experienced every type of fall weather in one day and sometimes all in one hour.
-It would be cold and crisp one minute, then the sun would come out, and then before you know it, it’s dumping rain and freezing!
-On top of that, the weather can vary quite a bit from one region to the next.
+It would be cool and crisp one minute, then the sun would come out and it would be warm, but before you know it, it’s dumping rain and freezing!
+Plus, the weather can vary a lot from one region to the next.

 I suggest that you check the weather the week before your trip and then again the day before you leave.
-This way, you can make any necessary changes if need be.
-As a general rule, plan to pack for cooler, rainy weather, but also pack layers you can shed when the sun decides to make its appearance.
+This way, you can make any necessary changes to your fall packing list if need be.

 Layers: